DayStarEngineering/PyDyGraphs/README.md

 Simply clone this repository and include the *pydygraphs.py* module in your [Ipython Notebooks](http://ipython.org/notebook.html).

 ## Want to contribute:
 Please submit a pull request!
-Email dinkelk@gmail.com for questions.